We’re forty thousand feet up making a brisk seven hundred. We’ll be in London around four.

 She smiles, “I am in constant wonder that a girl who is the dictionary definition of perfect stays all over me the way she does.
 I’m a collection of odd bits, freckles, nose is too big, eyes too far apart on a narrow face with a wide mouth.
 I’m tall and skinny with long arms.”

 “And longer legs.
-The picture isn’t the pieces, it’s all the pieces together.
+The picture isn’t the parts, it’s all the parts together.
 What you call odd bits come together to create a distinctive beauty.
 Amaya’s features are, as noted, perfectly arranged and sized, her beauty is her flawlessness.
 What you think of as flaws are your beauty.
 Your personality is the perfect capper.
 Nobody radiates happiness like you.”

 “Thank you.
 We’ve talked of it in the past.
 My childhood was a nightmare of physical and verbal abuse, I was the equivalent of a beaten dog, including eating out of a bowl on the floor.
 My father was a Shadow who convinced my sister she was his wife and I was her slave.
 He was well on the way to making her a fully formed Shadow.
 You, Janah and Nikko pulled me out and gave me a lifestyle of unparalleled richness, money but far more than money.
 Amaya made me a fashion model and coached me into a successful acting career.
 I wake up every day next to the hottest girl on the planet and live with the other hottest girls on the planet,” she laughs, “I’m my own fairy tale.”